ZaeemDollie/PRP-GitHub-Digital-Portfolio-2/README.md

 ![Workplace Etiquette](Workplace%20Etiquette.PNG)

 REFLECTION: STAR TECHNIQUE
-Situation: I had to learn how to act and be courteous at work.
+Situation: I needed to have a knowledge of being and conducting well in work.
-Task: The goal was to learn how to act professionally and respectfully in the workplace.
+Task: The task was to have a knowledge of conducting respectfully and professionally in work.
-Action: I was involved in activities and scenarios that illustrated the importance of teamwork, being on time, and good communication.
+Action: I did assignments and scenarios which reinforced the importance of teamwork, punctuality, and effective communication.
-Result: I learned how professional behavior affects the work environment.
-I am now better prepared to act responsibly and respectfully in any working environment.
+Result: I knew how the behaviour in the workplace influences the workplace environment.
+I am better able to behave responsibly and respectfully in any workplace.

 ---